TheThingKnownAsKit/obsidian-vaults/Personal/Zooliminology/Entities/Longlegs.md

 Tumblr notes:
 - Only take interest in concrete or partial concrete objects.
 Cement gives some reaction but perhaps because it’s an ingredient in concrete.
 Most other minerals do not garner any reaction
 - Can be carefully handled without deconstructing
+- Reconstruction has been attempted before with brick mortar and liquid concrete, to no success.
+Better to assume deconstruction 'kills' them
+- Very heavy.
+Implied to be of similar structure and weight as concrete
+- Bricks can work but the longlegs prefer concrete (aka cinderblocks) over anything else
+- You can pick up longlegs by their torso with one hand on each side, with their middle set of legs in between your fingers.
+Carry short distances or place in boxes or other containers